rwasek/EventTrackerProject/README.md

 The second phase of this project involved writing an HTML Front-end, mostly with JavaScript with very limited hard-coded HTML, to have one index.html page be updated depending on Javascript click-events.
 Javascript was used to build a table that contains a list of all the trail run events that are being tracked.
 If one event is clicked on, a div is targeted by id and a pre-populated Form gets displayed on the page, allowing a user to Update or Delete an event.
 An aggregate method was also used to display the total distance of all the events (in miles), and changes depending on if a run event is updated/deleted/created.
 A user can also create a new trail run from the home page, and after successfully doing so the list of runs will update to reflect it.

+Phase III Update - Week 3:

+The final phase of the project was developing an Angular Front-end framework, completely replacing the vanilla Javascript Front-end I wrote the week prior.
+Developed with Angular components, services and pipes.
+I designed an Angular model based off my Java Entity in the connected Spring application.
+The home page displays a list of Trail Run events to the User, which can be individually clicked on bringing the User to a pre-filled update form of that run.
+Runs can be deleted by the click of a button in the table on the home page, and a new run can be added as well.
+A live aggregate total distance of all the runs is updated in the header as they are changed/added.

 ## API Endpoints

 |Returns   | Verb        | URI    | Description |